TSoli/dotfiles/README.md

 config ls-files --others <path/to/dir>
 ```
 \(Note that if `path/to/dir` is excluded then it defaults to the current directory.\)

-6. Install a [Nerd-Font](https://github.com/ryanoasis/nerd-fonts) so that icons display correctly.

 ## References